How to apply for the programme

 1. Complete and return your Admission Acceptance Form (AAF)

-Together with the admission letter you will also receive an admission acceptance form (AAF).
-By filling in this form you can confirm your participation in the programme and choose your desired method of payment.
+Together with the admission letter you will also receive an Admission acceptance form (AAF).
+By filling in this form you can indicate your intention to participate in the programme and choose your desired method of payment.
 You should return this form within 4 weeks upon the receipt of your admission letter.

 As soon as your funding is secured, you will need to request an invoice and complete the payment.
 If you didn’t ask for an invoice with the return of the admission acceptance form, you can send an email to admissions office to request one.

-If you have received a scholarship to cover your costs, please send us a copy of your scholarship offer letter.
-We can therefore check the financial conditions and instruct you the next steps accordingly.
+If you have received a (full) scholarship or student loan to cover your costs, please send us a copy of your sponsorship offer letter.
+We can therefore check the financial conditions and instruct you on the next steps accordingly.

 3. Transfer your payment